How can I switch to a new backup server and keep existing backups and templates?

 select id, label from backup_servers;

-The command above displays IDs of existing backup servers.
+The command above displays the IDs of the existing backup servers.

 - Next, change all backups and templates assignments to the new backup server by issuing the following command: